 It’s possible that you’ve heard of digital capabilities already, or you may be more familiar with the associated term, digital skills.
-With the recent establishment of the Universities’ new Digital Capabilities Service, you’ll likely hear much more about digital capabilities over the coming months.
+With the recent establishment of the Universities’ new Digital Capabilities Project, you’ll likely hear much more about digital capabilities over the coming months.

 What are digital capabilities?